PIGWEB-EU/FAIR-guidelines/README.md

 >
 > 2\) PEGASE, INRAE, Institut Agro, 35590, Saint-Gilles, France
 >
-> 3\) GenPhySE, Université de Toulouse, INRAE, 31326, Castanet-Tolosan,
+> 3\) Université de Toulouse, INRAE, ENVT, GenPhySE, 31320
-> France
+> Castanet-Tolosan, France
 >
-> 4\) Research Institute for Farm Animal Biology (FBN), Dummerstorf,
+> 4\) Research Institute for Farm Animal Biology (FBN),
-> Germany
+> Wilhelm-Stahl-Allee 2, 18196 Dummerstorf, Germany
 >
 > 5\) Animal GenoPhenomics, Agroscope, Tioleyre 4, 1725 Posieux,
 > Switzerland
 >
 > 6\) Wageningen University & Research, Wageningen, Netherlands

-The FAIR data guidelines for pig research were developed within the PIGWEB project which received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004770.
+*The FAIR data guidelines for pig research were developed within the PIGWEB project which received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004770.
 The work was also supported by the German Research Foundation DFG under the grant agreement number 442032008 (NFDI4Biodiversity).
-NFDI4Biodiversity is part of

-NFDI, the National Research Data Infrastructure in Germany (www.nfdi.de).
+NFDI4Biodiversity is part of NFDI, the National Research Data Infrastructure in Germany (www.nfdi.de).*

 # Contents